How to Manage Inbound Prospects with Call Tracking

 - PPC Ads

-By utilizing these unique numbers, you’ll also be able to see which marketing channels drive the most total leads (phone and online) and focus your resources and time on those platforms.
+By utilizing these unique numbers, you’ll also be able to see which marketing channels drive the total leads (phone and online) and focus your resources and time on those platforms.

 2. Create Campaign-Specific Phone Numbers